outfoxx/vault-plugin-secrets-jwt/README.md

 The plugin uses the same mechanism as the builtin `Transit` secrets engine.
 Using `keysutil` ensures the key management and rotation is built on a solid cryptographic engine.

+# Contributors

+The original plugin started life as a learning exercise for [Ian Fox](https://github.com/ian-fox) and I'd like to thank him for his initial proof-of-concept.
+As we make improvements he has kindly allowed us to take over the project and move it forward.

+We have taken the original proof-of-concept and rewrote it in hopes of providing a solid plugin that can be used in production.

 # Quick Links
     - Vault Website: https://www.vaultproject.io